 An email is the quickest way to say thank you, but a handwritten note or letter always makes a good impression.
 It shows that you have taken an extra step to show your appreciation for the assistance provided by a colleague at work.

-Sample Appreciation Letters and Email Messages for Work
+Appreciation Letters and Email Message Examples for Work

-I really appreciate your guidance, and the time you spent with me to make this transition go well.
+I really appreciate your guidance and the time you spent with me to help this transition go well.

 Thank you all for your tremendous help launching the XYZ project.
 Without your diligence, hard work, and several late nights and early mornings, we would not have been able to meet our deadline.
 And we did so much more than that: thanks to everyone's major efforts, we not only launched on time, but with a wonderful result.

-Your hard work has not gone unnoticed, and I, along with the entire senior management team, would like to express my deep gratitude to each and every one of you.
+Your hard work has been noticed, and I, along with the entire senior management team, would like to express my deep gratitude to each and every one of you.

 I’m extremely fortunate to have you as a colleague, and I look forward to the day when I can follow the example you’ve set in helping our new hires feel grounded and supported.

-Here's more information on how to write a thank-you letter, including who to thank, what to write and when to write an employment-related thank-you letter.
-Review more appreciation letter samples — remember, it's important to thank anyone who helps you throughout your career and job search.
+Don't Forget That Bosses Like to Know They Are Appreciated Too: Here's a sample thank-you letter for a manager, with tips on what to include.
+Here's more information on how to write a thank-you letter, including who to thank, what to write, and when to write an employment-related thank-you letter.
+Review more appreciation letter samples, and remember, it's important to thank anyone who helps you throughout your career and job search.